volodymyrhudyma/blog/content/blog/2020-07-04-client-side-vs-server-side-rendering-in-react-what-should-i-use.md

 2. The server answers the browser with a **FULL** **HTML structure**, containing links to all styles and JavaScript files. **During this step, the user can already see the website content**.
 3. The browser downloads all JavaScript files.
 4. The browser executes JavaScript.
-5. If no errors occurred during the execution, the app is ready for use.
+5. If no errors occurred during the execution, the **app becomes interactive**.

 When using **SSR** user is able to see the website **during the second step**.